13 Mistakes New Beekeepers Make

 We all want honey from your bees.
 Here’s the truth about your first year: No honey for you!

-Your new colony is going to work all season to store enough food to make it through the first winter.
-Better to take none and give them the best chance for survival than to take even a little and find them dead in the spring.
+Your new colony will work all season to store enough food to make it through its first winter.
+It is better to take none and give them the best chance for survival than to take even a little and find them dead in the spring.

 How much honey do they need?
 In warmer climates, 40 – 50 pounds seems to be a consensus.
 In colder, northern areas (like ours), 90 – 100 pounds may do it.